CaptainCoding7/TradEval/README.md

 ## 3. Running TradEval with Docker

-Once the X Server is installed and configured, all you need to do is entering the following command in a terminal:<br>
+Once the X Server is installed and configured, all you need to do is entering the following commands in a terminal:<br>

+`sudo docker pull pritie/tradeval2`
 `docker run -ti --rm -e DISPLAY=YOUR_IP_ADRESS tradEval`

 with YOUR_IP_ADRESS corresponding to your IP adress.
 You can find it by typing the command `ipconfig` (windows/mac os) or `ifconfig` (ubuntu) on a terminal.